Bill

 AI Summary

-This bill allows local governments to designate specific areas, called "renewable energy reinvestment areas," for the development of renewable energy and energy storage projects, which are defined as undertakings related to renewable energy or energy storage system infrastructure on eligible sites like brownfields, land affected by mining, or closed landfills.
-To create these areas, local governments must hold public hearings, engage with disproportionately impacted communities, and ensure that projects can be approved through a straightforward administrative process based on objective standards.
-If a project is located in one of these designated areas, tax increment financing authorities, such as urban renewal or county revitalization authorities, can use tax revenue to fund necessary public infrastructure for the project.
-The bill also requires utilities to respond to requests for interconnection information for proposed project sites within 30 days, and the Colorado Energy Office will provide consolidated information and resources on its website regarding the process for developing these projects.
+This bill allows local governments to designate specific areas, called "renewable energy reinvestment areas," for the development of renewable energy and energy storage projects on "eligible sites," which include brownfields, former mining lands, closed landfills, and sites affected by oil and gas operations.
+To create these areas, local governments must hold public hearings, engage with disproportionately impacted communities, and ensure that projects can be approved based on objective standards.
+If a project is located in one of these designated areas, tax increment financing authorities, such as urban renewal or county revitalization authorities, can use tax revenue to fund necessary public infrastructure.
+The bill also requires utilities to respond to requests for interconnection information from local governments or project developers within 30 days, and the Colorado Energy Office will provide consolidated information and resources on its website to guide the siting, permitting, and development of these projects.

 Committee Categories